RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Writing game code in C++
 ************************

 The complete game code is located in *RedPitaya-FPGA/prj/Examples/Vga_game/Vitis_sources*.
-In the following chapters we will discuss what the important parts of the code do.
+In the following chapters, we will discuss what the important parts of the code do.

-All classes Rectangle, Keyboard, Ball - describe work with the corresponding IP cores, constructors take a file descriptor as input, and an address in memory for the corresponding IP cores.
+All classes Rectangle, Keyboard, and Ball - describe work with the corresponding IP cores, constructors take a file descriptor as input, and an address in memory for the corresponding IP cores.

 Keyboard class
 ^^^^^^^^^^^^^^

-Since there are no debounce mechanisms for the button inputs, it will have to be processed programmatically.
+Since there are no debounce mechanisms for the button inputs, they will have to be processed programmatically.
 The algorithm is quite simple, it is enough for us to poll the keyboard at a certain frequency, less than the duration of the bounce.
 In our case, the polling rate of the keyboard is 60Hz.

 Processing of clicks is done in the Process method of the Keyboard class.
 The purpose of this method is to return the button number and its state.
 The above algorithm is good, but the current implementation is not capable of handling simultaneous key presses within a single loop.
 I suggest doing it yourself, but what we did is enough for the game to be operational.